AI-sandbox/MergeGenome/readmes/README_12_evaluate_with_pca_plots.md

 * -r, --reference LIST, Paths to reference .vcf files with data for a single or multiple chromosomes each (optional).
 * -o, --output-folder PATH, Path to output folder (required).
 Note: make sure a '/' appears at the end of the output folder.
 * -t, --train-query, To train the PCA the PCA only on the query instead of on both datasets (optional).
 Default=False.
 * -f, --fontsize FLOAT, Fontsize of all text in plot (optional).
-Default=25.
+Default=35.
 * -w, --figure-width FLOAT, Figure width of plot (optional).
-Default=26.
+Default=20.
 * -i, --figure-height FLOAT, Figure height of plot (optional).
-Default=15.
+Default=20.
 * -s, --size-points FLOAT, Size of points in plot (optional).
-Default=15.
+Default=20.
 * -a, --alpha, FLOAT, Transparency of points in plot (optional).
 Default=0.7.
 * -cq, --color-points-query STR, Color of query points in the plot (optional).
-Default=#EBD0A1.
+Default="#EBD0A1".
 * -cr, --color-points-reference STR, Color of reference points in the plot (optional).
-Default=#259988.
+Default="#259988".
 * -d, --debug PATH, Path to .log/.txt file to store info/debug messages (optional).
+* -lq, --legend-query STR, Name given to all points in query (optional).
+Default="Query".
+* -lr, --legend-reference STR, Name given to all points not in reference (optional).
+Default="Reference".

 **Output**